Sirillion/smxcorechangelog/README.md

 `Branch: Current Development - Released: UPCOMING`

 ### CHANGES:
+- Added Gears support.
 - Added assets for use with Gears.
-- Added a Gears setting to turn ON/OFF the News Screen.
+- Added Gears setting to turn ON/OFF the News Screen.

 ### FIXES: